 China is one of the most popular places to teach English as a foreign language.
 After all, it’s a considerably massive country, with 1.4 billion residents and 56 distinct ethnic groups.

 The country has seen significant growth over recent decades.
 A growing economy means growing opportunities for TEFL teachers, with plenty of teaching jobs available to foreign English teachers in China.
 The biggest TEFL market in the world can be found in China, and although the country sits 62nd worldwide for English Proficiency, it’s not through lack of effort.
 Still, though, less than 1% of the Chinese population can speak conversational English.

-That means there’s incredible demand for teachers and money to be made for native-level English speakers if they want to break into a sector that’s growing exponentially.
+That means there’s incredible demand for teachers for China, and money to be made for native-level English speakers if they want to break into a sector that’s growing exponentially.

 Before we start, it’s important to make distinctions between tiers of cities where English is widely taught.
 When we say Tier 1, we’re referring to mega-cities like Beijing, Shanghai, Guangzhou and Shenzhen.

 Tier 2, then, refers to mid-level cities, meanwhile, in Tier 3, smaller cities like Yangzhou and Foshan are represented.
 These are still large metropolises with plenty of schools and businesses, but they’re dwarfed in size by the likes of Beijing and Shanghai.